epfl-ada/ada-2024-project-x0x0/README.md

 *Question 4:*

 Looking deeper into preferences, does separating by beer style reveal a style specific bias that could explain these differences?
 We’re doing this because maybe a bias that was hidden in a previous analysis will become more apparent when analyzed by style.
 Additionally, we might be able to explain certain biases.
 For example, if California is biased towards its own beers, and imagine they like a style of beer X and give it very high ratings, but, when we look at production through breweries, they are a state that produces a lot of this style.
 Therefore it would be more accurate to conclude that Californians simply prefer this style of beer.

+Style preferences are masked by the general popularity of certain beer styles in the US such as American IPA and the Imperial Stout which made uncovering these preferences difficult.
+By clustering by considering most features such aroma, taste and appeance for each style of beer, could we uncover more style specific clusters?

 *Question 5:*